getgrav/grav-learn/pages/03.themes/04.twig-tags-filters-functions/02.filters/docs.md

 `'one sentence. two sentences'|truncate(5, true)|raw` <i class="fa fa-long-arrow-right"></i> **{{ 'one sentence. two sentences'|truncate(5, true)|raw }}**

 !!
-The `|raw` Twig filiter should be used with the default `&helip;` (elipsis) padding element in order for it to render with Twig auto-escaping
+The `|raw` Twig filter should be used with the default `&hellip;` (elipsis) padding element in order for it to render with Twig auto-escaping

 Truncates to closest sentence-end after 5 characters.